A complete guide to evaluating assisted living communities so families can make confident, informed decisions.

 Should You Schedule More Than One Visit?

-For many families, one tour is not enough to fully understand what daily life in a community is really like.
-A second visit can provide valuable perspective and help confirm whether the community still feels like the right fit.
+In many cases, yes.
+One tour is rarely enough to fully understand what daily life in an assisted living community is really like.
+A second visit gives you the opportunity to look beyond first impressions and determine whether the community still feels like the right fit for your loved one.

 Assisted Living Tour Checklist: Questions to Ask When Touring Assisted Living